 - A renewable day in the neighbourhood: We’re connected to the innovative Neighbourhood Energy Utility system, which recovers heat from untreated urban wastewater (a sanitized way of saying sewage).
 It’s renewable and doesn’t rely on fossil fuels.

 - Safe for salmon: This building is certified as Salmon-Safe, thanks to its progressive water management practices.
-It’s only the second Salmon-Safe urban site in BC – MEC Head Office was the first.
+It’s only the second Salmon-Safe urban site in BC.

 - Less is more: This space is designed to use almost one-third less energy than the standards set out by the national energy code for buildings.
 Some of the largest savings come from high-efficiency heating and cooling systems.